-In the past few years, Movember has gained more and more popularity.
-Originally started as an awareness campaign for prostate cancer, the Movember trend has fast become a vehicle for promoting male health in general.
-So, with Movember in full swing, we wanted to get involved by sharing our knowledge on some of the top health issues facing men in the UK and around the world.
+In aid of Men's Health Week, we wanted to get involved by sharing our knowledge on some of the top health issues facing men in the UK and around the world.

 Prostate cancer is the most common form of cancer in men in the UK and 40,000 new cases are diagnosed every year.
 Most cases are diagnosed in men over the age of 50 and those who have a first degree relative who has been diagnosed (brother or father, for example) are at a higher risk.

 Symptoms of prostate cancer can develop very slowly and it is often only really evident after a number of years.
 The symptoms include: